fnalways/Olares/docs/manual/olares/wise/basics.md

 Wise helps you build a focused reading workflow on top of your personal information hub.
 This page walks you through the core actions you'll use every day: collecting content, organizing what to read next, and capturing your own insights.

+This page focuses on saving and working with individual items.
+For a deeper look at feeds and subscriptions, see [Subscribe and manage feeds](./subscribe).

 ## Before you begin

 To unlock the full potential of Wise, it is recommended to install the following apps from Olares Market: